Card-Forge/forge/README.md

 We recommend extracting to a new folder rather than on top of an existing installation.
 **For users who have played Forge before all of your user data is stored separately so you don't have to worry about losing it on upgrade.**

 Java 8 or later is required to run Forge.
-Please make sure is the right version is installed in your enviroment.
+Please make sure is the right version is installed in your environment.
 Check the user guide for more info.

 For Android users, download the APK file from [Snapshot Build](https://downloads.cardforge.org/dailysnapshots/) to your device.
 On first run, Forge will download all needed data.